dougeby/IntuneDocs/intune/quickstart-create-custom-role.md

 # Quickstart: Create and assign a custom role

-In this quickstart, you'll create a custom role with specific permissions for a security operations department.
-Then you'll assign the roll to a group of such operators.
+In this Intune quickstart, you'll create a custom role with specific permissions for a security operations department.
+Then you'll assign the role to a group of such operators.
 By creating custom roles like this one, you can control access to all parts of your mobile device management system.

 If you don’t have an Intune subscription, [sign up for a free trial account](free-trial-sign-up.md).

 ## Sign in to Intune

-Sign in to the [Intune](https://aka.ms/intuneportal) as a Global Administrator or an Intune Service Administrator.
+Sign in to [Intune](https://aka.ms/intuneportal) as a Global Administrator or an Intune Service Administrator.

 ## Create a custom role